xibosignage/xibo-manual/source/en/install_docker_linux.md

-To do this base the `config.env` file on the template `config.evn.template-remote-mysql` and replace any `docker-compose up -d` commands in the above instructions with `docker-compose -f cms_remote-mysql.yml up -d`.
+To do this base the `config.env` file on the template `config.evn.template-remote-mysql` and replace any `docker-compose up -d` commands in the below instructions with `docker-compose -f cms_remote-mysql.yml up -d`.